-Danios are hardy fish and can tolerate a wide range of water variation; thus, they become the perfect choice for newbies.
+Danios are hardy fish and can tolerate a wide range of water variations; thus, they become the perfect choice for newbies.
 The ideal pH for Danios ranges from 6.5 to 7.5.
-They won’t suffer if the water hardness can be maintained between 5-15° DH.
+They won’t suffer if you can maintain the water hardness between 5-15° DH.

 They prefer warmer water and feel comfortable from 65 to 80 °F. If the room temperature falls below 70°F, it is better to use a properly sized aquarium heater.
 Danios are susceptible to fungal and bacterial diseases at a lower temperature.

 I’ll suggest a routine partial water change to maintain a healthy water condition.
 It is advisable to change 10% of the water weekly and 30% once a month.

 Zebrafish in the wild live in slow-flowing rivers, streams, and paddy fields.
 They are primarily surface-oriented fish in the wild, but they swim throughout the aquarium tank.
 They are super active fish, and so a spacious aquarium comforts them.